-Selection Criteria sts efits: /iro. efits: /Comi otance ie to ement C Ben Ben School Accep Eas Imple Proposed Solution (Criteria Weighting) (x2) (x3) (x3) (x1) (x1) Total Weighted Score Web-based System 2 3 4 (12) 5 4 34 Carpooling Program 3 (6) 4 (12) 3 (9) 3 (3) 3 (3) 33 by staff and parents, and overall benefits to the environment and community, make it the top ranked option.
+Selection Criteria Costs Benefits: Enviro.
+Benefits: School/Comm Acceptance Ease to Implement Proposed Solution (Criteria Weighting) (x2) (x3) (x3) (x1) (x1) Total Weighted Score Web-based System 2 (4) 3 (9) 4 (12) 5 (5) 4 (4) 34 Carpooling Program 3 (6) 4 (12) 3 (9) 3 (3) 3 (3) 33 Park-and-ride Program 4 (8) 4 (12) 2 (6) 1 (1) 5 (5) 32 by staff and parents, and overall benefits to the environment and community, make it the top ranked option.
 Next, a carpooling program is a viable solution because decreasing the number of vehicles entering the community has both a positive impact on the environment and minimizes disruptions to local residents.
 Carpooling programs also improve social relationships by engaging parents and caregivers in a positive manner.
-Finally, a park-and-ride program can also reduce vehicle congestion and may offer parents a closer or more convenient pick-up and dropoff point.
+Finally, a park-and-ride program can also reduce vehicle congestion and may offer parents a closer or more convenient pick-up and drop-off point.
 However, because parents currently have little interest in using the existing arterial bus service, gaining acceptance of the program may be difficult.